THE

 of Knole House, Devon, also Richard's descendants, recorded with the Heralds'

 office similar arms with the cross of gold.
-Burke also gives another variation for Wollcot of Exeter, having
+Two

 other variations are known, one for Woolcot with a chief charged with a cross